There are TWO options for grading Bubble Sheet Assessments

 Step 2: Hold up bubble sheet in the center of the screen.
 You will see a green box surrounding the test when it has been captured.
 Once it has been graded, you will hear a "Blip" noise and the grade will be shown at the bottom.

-If GradeCam is having trouble capturing your forms, please visit the article below for some troubleshoot tips!
+If GradeCam is having trouble capturing your forms, please visit the article below for some troubleshooting tips!

 Step 3: Grading Rubric-Style Questions